Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 The caption can be edited via the Edit button below the image.
 In order to embed the caption in the image pixels, the File->Export option should be used.
 This offers to save the image with or without the caption in a selected location, which appears as below when opened in another application.

-However, there are quite a few limitations.
-The image height used for the caption is fixed, so if you need to create a multiple-line caption (which has to imported via copy and paste, as the description and caption edit input boxes ignore Enter characters), the font size will be reduced to make the caption fit into the caption bar height.
+However, there are some limitations.
+The method of caption entry is not obvious The image height used for the caption is fixed, so if you need to create a multiple-line caption (which has to imported via copy and paste, as the description and caption edit input boxes ignore Enter characters), the font size will be reduced to make the caption fit into the caption bar height.
 There does not seem to be any way of changing the caption font or background color.
 Applied captions are not editable once the image has been exported.

-SnipTag appears to be the only product available for creating visible image captions available for Macintosh desktop products, and is well-suited to applying short, simple captions, but the product lacks the range of features available in Windows applications such as Caption Pro.
-It is not particularly intuitive to use for visible caption application, but there should be few difficulties after initial use.
+SnipTag is well-suited to applying short, simple captions, but the product lacks the range of features available in Windows applications such as Caption Pro and the editable captioning provided by Caption Pro for Mac.
+It is not particularly intuitive to use for visible caption applications, but there should be few difficulties after initial use.

 My rating: 3 stars